subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 We briefly survey ConvNet architectures starting with the first ConvNet, LeNet5, whose details were published in 1998.
 Starting with AlexNet in 2012, ConvNets have won the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) image classification competition run by the Artificial Vision group at Stanford University.
 ILSVRC is based on a subset of the ImageNet database that has more than 1+ million hand labeled images, classified into 1,000 object categories with roughly 1,000 images in each category.
 In all there are 1.2 million training images, 50K validation images and 150K testing images.
 If an image has multiple objects, then the system is allowed to output upto 5 of the most probably object categories, and as long as the the "ground-truth" is one of the 5 regardless of rank, the classification is deemed successful (this is referred to as the top-5 error rate).

-Figure 25 plots the top-5 error rate and (post-2010) the number of hidden layers in DLN architectures for the past seven years.
+Figure 25 plots the top-5 error rate and (post-2010) the number of hidden layers in Neural Network architectures for the past seven years.
 Prior to 2012, the winning designs were based on traditional ML techniques using SVMs and Feature Extractors.
 In 2012 AlexNet won the competition, while bringing down the error rate signficantly, and inaugurated the modern era of Deep Learning.
 Since then, error rates have come down rapidly with each passing year, and currently stand at 3.57%, which is better than human-level classification performance.
 At the same time, the number of Hidden Layers has increased from the 8 layers used in AlexNet, to 152 layers in ResNet which was the winner in 2015.
 This is when the machines outpaced humans in accuracy and the competetion was stopped.

 In this section our objective is to briefly describe the architecture of the winners from the last few years, namely: AlexNet (2012), ZFNet (2013), VGGNet (2014), Google InceptionNet (2014) and ResNet (2015).
-Note that VGGNet, InceptionNet and VGGNet are available as pre-trained models (on ImageNet) in Keras, for use in Transfer Learning.
-In addition we will go over a few other architectures whose pre-trained models are also included in Keras, namely XceptionNet, MobileNet, DenseNet and NASNet.
 The first three are "classical" ConvNet designs with multiple Convolutional, Pooling, and Dense layers arranged in a linear stack.
 The Google Inception Network and ResNet have diverged from some of the basic tenets of the first ConvNets, by adopting the Split/Transform/Merge and the Residual Connection designs respectively.
 In more recent years the focus has shifted towards coming up with ConvNets that have a much lower number of parameters, without sacrificing performance.
 The InceptionNet actually began this trend, and MobileNet also belongs to this category of models.

 These following architectures are described in greater detail next: